 What is Intermittent Fasting?

 Intermittent fasting is a daily ritual in which an individual chooses a set portion of the day where he or she refrains from eating.
 This period generally ranges from 12-16 hours.
-There are studies that suggest that women may opt for 12 for the best results, while men may choose 14-16 hours, because of physiological differences between the sexes.
+Some studies suggest that women may opt for 12 for the best results, while men may choose 14-16 hours, because of physiological differences between the sexes.

 The body spends half the day or more utilizing its stores of food for energy and uses dietary calories for the rest of the day.
 This is a more natural balance which prevents the body from experiencing the negative physiological symptoms associated with overeating and constant reliance on dietary calories.